MrR0807/Notes/understanding-parquet-file.md

 ## Nested columnar data layout

-In this particular topic, data can be represented in two forms:
+In this particular topic, data structure can be represented in two forms:
-* Flat structure
+* Flat
-* Nested structure
+* Nested

 The best example of flat structure can be SQL database entries or CSV file rows.
 For example SQL table of clients could look: